 Tiger Roholt (associate professor) received his PhD from Columbia University.
-His research is in phenomenology—philosophy of art and philosophy of technology.
-Courses he teaches include Contemporary Continental Philosophy, Philosophy of Technology, and Introduction to Philosophy.
-His 2017 essay, “On the Divide: Analytic and Continental Philosophy of Music,” which was published in The Journal of Aesthetics and Art Criticism, is one of the top-downloaded articles in the journal’s recent publication history.
+His research is phenomenology—philosophy of technology, philosophy of art.
+He teaches Contemporary Continental Philosophy, Philosophy of Technology, Introduction to Philosophy, etc. Roholt’s recent essays include “Being-with Smartphones” (forthcoming in Techné: Research in Philosophy and Technology), and “On the Divide: Analytic and Continental Philosophy of Music” (The Journal of Aesthetics and Art Criticism, 2017).
 Roholt has published two books: Groove: A Phenomenology of Rhythmic Nuance (Bloomsbury Academic, 2014) and Key Terms in Philosophy of Art (Bloomsbury Academic, 2013).
 More information can be found on Tiger Roholt’s Website.

 Chris Herrera (associate professor of philosophy) received his PhD from the University of Oklahoma.
 His research interests include research ethics, the philosophy of sport, and the philosophy of science.
 Courses he regularly teaches in the Department of Philosophy include: Theoretical and Applied Ethics, Logic, Philosophical Issues in Biomedical Research, and Ancient Philosophy.